My parents always told me, "Find a job you love and work will never feel like work." It's why I feel so fortunate to be a journalist at KVUE.

 I've worked at some terrific stations including WRAL in Raleigh, NC, WBIR in Knoxville, TN, WSPA in Spartanburg, SC and WCCO in Minneapolis, MN.

 I enjoy volunteering for various organizations.
-When I'm not at work, you'll probably find me out enjoying the weather with my husband.
+When I'm not at work, you'll probably find me out enjoying the weather.
 Yes, even in the heat -- remember, we spent five and a half years in Minnesota.
-We enjoy exploring the Hill Country, walking the hike and bike trails and listening to music.
+I enjoy exploring the Hill Country, walking the hike and bike trails and listening to music.
 I also love to cook, so I'm constantly trying out new recipes and baking up treats for everyone at work.

 Chances are you'll also hear my loud cheers during football and basketball season.
 I'm a huge college sports fan, which is another reason I'm thrilled to be in Austin.
-I grew up in North Carolina and graduated from UNC Chapel Hill-- where I met my husband.
-Mack Brown was UNC's head football coach when we were in school.
+I grew up in North Carolina and graduated from UNC Chapel Hill.
+Mack Brown was UNC's head football coach when I was in school.

-My husband and I are the proud parents of a little boy.
+I'm the proud mommy of a terrific little boy.
 We love spending time outdoors.
 So if you see us out and about, be sure to stop and say hello.
-If you've got a story to share or one you think I should look into drop me an e-mail at email@example.com.
+If you've got a story to share or one you think I should look into drop me an e-mail at email@example.com or follow me on Twitter/like my Facebook page.